Preston, Connecticut

 Preston is a town in New London County, Connecticut, United States.
-The population was 4,788 at the 2020 census.
+The town is part of the Southeastern Connecticut planning region.
+Its population was 4,788 at the 2020 census.
 The town includes the villages of Long Society, Preston City, and Poquetanuck.

 History

 In 1686, Thomas Parke, Thomas Tracy, and several others petitioned for and were granted by the Connecticut General Court authority to establish a plantation seven miles square to the east of Norwich and north of New London and Stonington.
 Owaneco, son of the Mohegan sachem Uncas, gave a confirmatory deed for the land in 1687.
 In October of that same year, the town was formally incorporated as Preston, named for the English city of Preston, Lancashire.

-Early trades in the area included shoe making, metal smithing, shipbuilding, and brickmaking.
+Early trades in the area included shoemaking, metalsmithing, shipbuilding, and brickmaking.

 The Ecclesiastical Society of Preston was first organized in 1698, with the first meetinghouse located in present-day Preston City.
 At the request of residents in the northern part of Preston (now the town of Griswold), the North Society was established in 1716.
 A splinter group, the Separate Church of Preston, was established in 1747 and continued until 1817.
 The Preston City Baptist Church (now the Preston City Bible Church) was established in 1812.
 The town of Griswold separated from the town of Preston in 1815.

-On August 4, 1954, an Air France Lockheed L-1049C Super Constellation flying from Orly Airport, Paris, to Idlewild Airport, New York City, crash-landed in a farm field in Preston.
-There were no deaths.
+On August 4, 1954, an Air France Lockheed L-1049C Super Constellation flying from Orly Airport, Paris, to Idlewild Airport, New York City, crash-landed in a farm field in Preston, with no casualties.

-Preston has a large number of properties on the National Register of Historic Places including the Preston City Historic District and the Long Society Meeting House.
+Preston has a large number of properties on the National Register of Historic Places, including the Preston City Historic District and the Long Society Meeting House.